-Emphasis upon understanding the accounting cycle and the content and preparation of financial statements.
+Fundamentals of Accounting Emphasis upon understanding the accounting cycle and the content and preparation of financial statements.
 Cost and managerial concepts examined.
+Fall, Spring generally accepted accounting principles.
+A grade of C or higher in ACCT321 is required for admission to ACCT322.
+Prerequisite: ACCT122.
 Fall, Spring